KasimirKoch/hnfp/README.md

 hnfp
 ===========

-A tool to determine if an article is on the front page of HN, and for how long it's been there.
+A tool that determines if an article is on the front page of HN, and lets you measure how long it's been there for.

+** Due to limitations in the Hacker News API, hnfp will only let you measure how long an article has been on the front page from the time you've started running the tool. **

 ##Table of Contents:
 1. [Installation](#installation)